-- Loosen Base Knob.
-Slide Base downward so the router bit is retracted within the Base. - Place Base on a flat surface, and slide the Motor down in the Base until the tip of bit contacts the work surface.
-Tighten Base Knob. - Motor housing depth scale indicates starting position.
-Starting position will vary depending on bit used.

-- Add desired depth of cut to starting position.
-Example: If starting position is 1/2" and desired depth of cut is 1/4", correct adjustment on the scale is 3/4". - Loosen Base Knob, and raise Motor until the scale shows the correct reading; in this example 1-1/2".
-Tighten Base Knob. - Make a test cut on a piece of scrap material to ensure that the adjustment is correct.
+- Open Lock Lever, then turn Depth Adjustment Knob until bit is retracted within Base. - Place Base on a flat surface, then slide Motor down in Base until tip of bit contacts workpiece.
+Close Lock Lever. - 3.
+The Depth Scale indicates starting position.
+Starting position will vary depending on bit used. - Add desired depth of cut to starting position.
+Example: If starting position is 1/2" and desired depth of cut is 1/4", correct adjustment on the scale is 3/4". - 5.
+Open Lock Lever, then use Depth Adjustment Knob to move Motor up until scale shows correct reading; in this example 3/4".
+Close Lock Lever.